 Each Doctoral Candidate must prepare a brief written proposal and make an oral presentation that demonstrates a sound understanding of the dissertation topic, the relevant literature, the techniques to be employed, the issues to be addressed, and the work done on the topic by the student to date.
 The Dissertation Proposal must be made within a year after the Qualifying Exam and admission to candidacy.
 Both the written and oral parts of the Proposals are presented to members of the Dissertation Committee and a representative from the AE Graduate Committee.
 The prepared portion of the oral presentation should not exceed 40 minutes, and up to 60 minutes should be allowed for discussion.
-If the members of the Dissertation Committee and the Graduate Committee representative have concerns about either the substance of the proposal or the student's understanding of the topic, then the student will have one month to prepare a second presentation that focuses on the areas of concern.
+If the members of the Dissertation

+Committee and the Graduate Committee representative have concerns about either the substance of the proposal or the student's understanding of the topic, then the student will have one month to prepare a second presentation that focuses on the areas of concern.
 This presentation will last 15 minutes with an additional 35 minutes allowed for discussion.
 Students can continue their research only if the Dissertation Proposal is approved.
-If the Dissertation Proposal is not approved, the Doctoral Candidate may find a new Dissertation Advisor and proceed with a new Dissertation Proposal.
-In subsequent years after approval of the Dissertation Proposal, each Doctoral Candidate must prepare an oral presentation for the Annual Dissertation Review.
-The presentation to members of the Dissertation Committee should not exceed 20 minutes with an additional 30 minutes allowed for discussion.
+If the Doctoral Candidate may find a new Dissertation Advisor and proceed with a new Dissertation Proposal.